 In this post I will look at Tiwana, or sometimes spelt Tawana.
 I would ask the reader to look at my other articles on the tribes of the Thal, which gives some background information on the Thal and its inhabitants.
 Perhaps more then any other tribe, the Tiwana represent the culture and tradition of the Thal desert.
 They have much in common with the Aheers, with whom they intermarry.
 What perhaps makes the Tiwana unique however is their insistence that they are Rajputs, a claim not made by other Thal tribes.
 So who are these Tiwana, and the answer is never simple.
 According to their own traditions, they are Panwar Rajputs.
 What is interesting about this region of Punjab is the persistence of claims towards Panwar or Parmar ancestry, despite the fact this region never formed part of the medieval Parmar state.
 The Tiwanas of the Thal are still found mainly in Khushab district.
 Another branch of the Tiwana tribe, which was partly Sikh and partly Muslim were found in Samana, which was part of the Sikh ruled state of Patiala.
 The Muslim Tiwanas left Samana after partition, and are now found dispersed throughout central Punjab.
 This article will focus of the Khushab Tiwanas, with some reference to the Samana clan.

+The Muslim branch of the Tiwana claim descent from a Raja Melo.
+According to the tradition, the Raja wandered together with his followers to outskirts of Pakpattan, where he accepted Islam at the hands of Shaikh Fardid.
+Rai Melo settled in a place called Darya Khan located in the Thal desert, which soon took on the name Thatha Tiwana.
 It important to note, that almost all the Panwar clans like the Mekan and Dhudi have traditions that they migrated to Punjab during the early 13th Century.
 The other Panwar groupings also have traditions of accepting Islam at the hands of a Sufi saint.
-For the Tiwanas, this occurred when Teu, their ancestor arrived at Ajodhan, now named Pak Pattan, and embraced Islam at the hands of Hazart Baba Fariduddin Ganj Shaker.
+For the Tiwanas, this occurred when Teu, their ancestor arrived at Ajodhan, now named Pak Pattan, and embraced Islam at the hands of Hazart Baba Baba Fariduddin Ganj Shaker.
+Some of Rai Melo clansmen returned to Samana, from whom descend the Muslim Tiwana.
 However, the Tiwanas of the Thal also have traditions that they migrated from Samana, so it is likely the Samana was the original area of settlement.
 What is also a point to note is that the Samana Tiwana were the only Jat clan in the region which a slight majority of Muslims.

 Tiwana power was now reduced the lands near their most important village, Mitha Tiwana, and here too, faced the rising power of the Sikhs.
 Ranjit Singh sent a well equipped force against them under Misr Diwan Chand in 1816.
 The Tiwana Malik was forced to leave Mitha for Nurpur, in the heart of the Thal, hoping that the scarcity of water and supplies might prevent the Sikh army from succeeding.
 But the Sikh commander, sank wells as he advanced, so that after a time the Tiwana, finding resistance hopeless, abandoned Nurpur, and took refuge with their old enemy, the Nawab of Dera Ismail Khan.
 The Nawab decided that this was the time to finish his Tiwana rivals, plundered them and turned them out.
 After this, for nearly two years, Malik Khan Muhammad and his sons wandered from place to place, subsisting on the charity of their neighbours but finding this kind of life insupportable, they determined efforts to recover their former possessions.